-2.5 Fees and expenses
+2.5 Fees and Expenses

-Management fee 0.50% p.a.
-Section 9 Establishment fee \$0 Section 9 Redemption fee AUD\$500 for the Bitcoin Delivery Method.
-Section 9 Buy/Sell spread 0.2% (not applicable for in specie Applications or the Bitcoin Delivery Method).
-Section 9 Wholesale clients Holders who are wholesale clients (as defined in the Corporations Act) may negotiate differential fee arrangements based on individual negotiations with the Responsible Entity.
+Management fee 0.25 % p.a.
+Section 9 Establishment fee \$0 Section 9 Contribution fee In specie Applications: • 1% of Application Consideration Cash Applications: • \$0 Section 9 Redemption fee AUD\$1000 for the Bitcoin Delivery Method. \$0 for the Bitcoin Sale Method Section 9 Buy/Sell spread 0.2% for cash Applications and Redemptions using the Bitcoin Sale Method.
+Not applicable for in specie Applications or Redemptions using the Bitcoin Delivery Method.
 Section 9

+Wholesale clients Holders who are wholesale clients (as Section 9

+defined in the Corporations Act) may

+negotiate differential fee arrangements

+based on individual negotiations with the

+Responsible Entity.